 Am I required to follow the stated practices?

 Yes, all students and instructors are expected to adhere to the above practices and refusal to comply is grounds for dismissal from a course.
 These practices are designed to reduce the risk of illness for all participants and demonstrate a commitment to community safety.

 What if I have a mask exemption card or letter?

 Mask usage is an integral part of our risk reduction strategy.
 If you are unable to tolerate wearing a mask for up to four hours at a time you should delay your attendance until your condition changes or the requirement is removed.

 Am I required to get a COVID-19 test prior to my course?

-Testing is not required prior to participation in an AAS course but it is not discouraged.
+Testing is encouraged but not required prior to participation in an AAS course.

 Have you made any updates to the paperwork I need to be aware of?